Vaccine Ingredients – Gelatin

-Gelatin is contained in some vaccines to protect vaccine viruses from adverse conditions such as freeze-drying or heat (see table below).
+Gelatin is contained in some vaccines to protect vaccine viruses from adverse conditions such as freeze-drying or heat, particularly during transport and delivery (see table below).
 Gelatin is a protein formed by boiling skin or connective tissue.
-Gelatin is used to stabilize vaccines so that they remain effective after manufacture.
-All gelatin contained in vaccines is porcine in origin.
+Gelatin contained in most vaccines is porcine in origin.
+An exception is one of the rabies vaccines, called Rabavert, which uses gelatin that is of bovine origin.

 Measles, mumps, rubella (MMR II®)